dkuska/imginferdb/README.md

 ## Introduction

-- This is a university project extending InferDB to image data
+- This is a university project extending InferDB ([Link to Repo](https://github.com/hpides/inferdb); [Link to Paper](https://hpi.de/fileadmin/user_upload/fachgebiete/rabl/publications/2024/inferdb_vldb24.pdf)) to image data

 ## How to use